 In this course, there will be weekly WeBWorK assignments and MATLAB assignments every two weeks.
-The homework will count for 15% of the course grade.
-There will be some in-class participation, worth 5% of the grade.
+The homework will count for 20% of the course grade.
 There will be two midterms and a final exam.

 The midterms and the final exam are in-person exams.